Lars Patrick Berg: Political views

 Berg has shown his support for Morocco as one of the partners of the Euro-Mediterranean Partnership and in general of the European Neighbourhood Policy and for the EU-Morocco Agreement.
-On the subject of the Syrian conflict, Berg has sharply criticized Türkiye's military actions against the Kurdish population.
+On the subject of the Syrian conflict, Berg has sharply criticized Turkey's military actions against the Kurdish population.
 During a debate in the European Parliament, Berg spoke of the Kurds being betrayed after they had fought ISIS for us.